vanessafcosta/slotu-http4k/challenges/01_greeter.md

 2. Within the route lambda, we can access the actual value of the parameter present in the request by using the lens like a function, passing the request in argument.
 Note that because we used `optional`, the parameter might be present or not — which is why we get a `String?` for the value.

+The following `curl` commands show the resulting behaviour of the server:

 ```
 $ curl 'http://localhost:9000/?city=London'
 Hello, you've chosen London